josondev/ibm_datathon_mlmodel/README.md

 1. **LightGBM**: A fast, efficient gradient boosting framework used for text classification.

 Key techniques:
-- Hyperparameter tuning using **GridSearchCV** to optimize model performance.
-- Cross-validation to ensure generalization across the data.
 - Early stopping for LightGBM to prevent overfitting.

 ## Evaluation